MicrosoftDocs/power-platform/power-platform/admin/about-lockbox.md

 ---
-title: "Customer Lockbox for Microsoft Power Platform (preview) | MicrosoftDocs"
+title: "Use Customer Lockbox for secure access to customer data in Microsoft Power Platform | MicrosoftDocs"
-description: This topic covers lockbox for Power Platform. ms.service: power-platform ms.component: pa-admin ms.topic: conceptual
+description: This topic covers information on how customers can review and approve (or reject) data access requests in the rare occasion when data access to customer data is needed. ms.service: power-platform ms.component: pa-admin ms.topic: conceptual